Amused to Death: Themes

 The album is loosely organized around the idea of an ape randomly switching channels on a television, but explores numerous political and social themes, including critiques of the First Gulf War in "The Bravery of Being Out of Range" and "Perfect Sense".

 The first track, "The Ballad of Bill Hubbard", features the voice of World War I veteran Alfred Razzell.
-A member of the Royal Fusiliers, he describes finding fellow soldier William "Bill" Hubbard – to whom the album is dedicated – severely wounded on the battlefield.
-After failed attempts to take him to safety, Razzell is forced to abandon him in no-man's land.
+A member of the Royal Fusiliers, he describes finding fellow soldier William "Bill" Hubbard (1888-3 May 1917) – to whom the album is dedicated – severely wounded on the battlefield during the Second Battle of Arras.
+After failed attempts to take him to safety, Razzell is forced to abandon him in no man's land.
 The tale is continued at the end of the title track, at the very end of the album, providing a coda to the tragic story, with Razzell describing how he finally found peace.
-The excerpts are from BBC television's 1991 Everyman documentary, "A Game of Ghosts", marking the 75th anniversary of the start of the Battle of the Somme.
+The excerpts are from BBC Television's 1991 Everyman documentary, "A Game of Ghosts", marking the 75th anniversary of the start of the Battle of the Somme.
 "I found it very moving," Waters remarked.
 "That original programme confronted the horrors of war and told the real story.
 It was an example of television taking its responsibilities seriously."
 The opening track also features the sound of several animals.

 The second song, "What God Wants, Part I", follows and contrasts the moving words of Razzell by opening with the TV being tuned instead into an excerpt of a child who says, "I don't mind about the war.
 That's one of the things I like to watch – if it's a war going on.
 'Cos then I know if, um, our side's winning, if our side's losing..." he is then interrupted by the channel being changed and a burst of ape-chatter.